Amanita exitialis: Similar species

-Amanita exitialis is similar to A. bisporigera, a species originally described by George Francis Atkinson from the United States.
-In comparison to A. exitialis, A. bisporigera differs by its lower placement of the ring on the stem, smaller spores (typically 8–9.5 by 7–8.5 µm), and different structure of the volva.
+A. exitialis is similar to A. bisporigera, a species originally described by George Francis Atkinson from the United States.
+In comparison to A. exitialis, A. bisporigera differs by its lower placement of the ring on the stem, smaller spores (typically 8–9.5 by 7–8.5 μm), and different structure of the volva.
 American specimens of A. bisporigera have more abundant inflated cells than that of A. exitialis.
 Two other white Asian species, A. oberwinklerana and A. subjunquillea var. alba also resemble A. exitialis, but are four-spored.

-Habitat and distribution
+Distribution and habitat

 The fruit bodies of A. exitialis grow solitarily or in groups on the ground in coniferous forests.
 It is known only from the type locality, Guangdong Province.
 In a 2003 survey of Indian Amanita species, the authors mention several collections identified as A. verna, from various locations in the Indian states Maharashtra, Odisha, and Rajasthan.
 As Bhatt et al. explain, the material collected by Dhanchiola in Odisha and identified as A. virosa has two-spored basidia, and his description matches that of A. exitialis.

 Field observations suggest that the mushroom associates mycorrhizally with the plant Castanopsis fissa, a deciduous tree found only in the southern provinces of China, such as Guangdong, Yunnan and Hunan.
 Mushroom fruitings are abundant in the warm spring rains of March and April, although they are also seen in May to July.